amirfarjam/Hypercube/auto-leveling.md

 ##### Check the probe's repeatability.

-- First you need to uncomment `#define Z_MIN_PROBE_REPEATABILITY_TEST` in your configuration.h
+- First you need to uncomment `#define Z_MIN_PROBE_REPEATABILITY_TEST` in your configuration.h and reflash your firmware
 - `G28` home all axes.
 [G28](http://reprap.org/wiki/G-code#G28:_Move_to_Origin_.28Home.29)
 - `M48 P10 X100 Y100 V2 E l2` [M48](http://reprap.org/wiki/G-code#M48:_Measure_Z-Probe_repeatability)
 - Repeat 2 to 3 times to see how much difference in the "Standard Deviation" your probe is reporting.
 - If it's always far away from each test check the tightness of the probe mount.
-  - Make sure the cable has a bit of slack above the probe because the cable bundle would be able to pull the probe forcing it to wiggle slightly
+  - Make sure the cable has a bit of slack above the probe because the cable bundle may be able to pull the probe around forcing it to wiggle out of position.
-  - Make sure associated printer parts are also tight and not loose.
+  - Make sure associated printer parts are also tight and not wiggling from cables.

 Repeatability comparision